ficoos/fedora-emoji-helper/README.md

 selecting an emoji will not type it immidiately to the selected text box.

 This tries to fix those issues.
-Currently only works on x11 and auto typing sometime doesn't work.
+Currently only works on x11 and auto typing sometime doesn't work because of how some processes (rightly) suspect and ignore automated typing from random scripts.
 Patches welcome

 # set up